cyankw/blog.io/README.md

 forked from [cnfeat](http://www.cnfeat.com/), THANKS!
 > 此博客 fork 自 [Azeril](http://azeril.me/)，感谢。

-## CYANKW
+## CYAN-ITE

-I am cyankw, a student, and a geek; a hacker, and  a programmer.
+I am 'cyan-ite', a student, and a geek; a hacker, and  a programmer.
 Does that answer your question?...
 Sincerely yours,.